fabiocaccamo/django-extra-settings/README.md

 ```

 ### Admin
-You can display the settings model admin in another installed app group by using the `EXTRA_SETTINGS_ADMIN_APP = "photos"` setting.
+You can display the settings model admin in another installed app group by using the `EXTRA_SETTINGS_ADMIN_APP` setting.

-You can also have a more advanced control, by registering the settings admin to multiple installed apps and filtering the settings for each one using the `queryset_processor` argument.
+You can also have a more advanced control, by registering the settings admin with multiple installed apps and filtering each app settings using the `queryset_processor` argument, eg:

 In your custom app `photos.admin` module:
 ```python